Government House, Hong Kong: History and timeline

 During the Japanese occupation during the Second World War (1941–1945), it was occupied by the Japanese Military Governor.
 The form of the building was changed to a hybrid Japanese/neoclassical image by Seichi Fujimura (藤村正一 Fujimura Seiichi) in 1944, primarily through the addition of a tower and roof elements.

-On 16 September 1945, the Instrument of Surrender was signed at Government House.
+On 16 September 1945, the Instrument of Surrender was signed at the Government House.

 The Japanese fittings of Government House were removed in 1946, but the tower remains to this day.

 During 1947 to 1957, two sculptured stone lions were erected at the entrance.

 During 1971 to 1982, a kidney-shaped swimming pool was built in the garden.

 During 1982 to 1986, an ornamental pool with a fountain was created at the foot of the main stairs leading down from the north Veranda.

 During 1987 to 1992, a small pergola on the lower terrace was erected and the water feature of the main garden staircase was converted into an impressive planter.

 Government House was declared a monument in 1995 under the Antiquities and Monuments Ordinance.

-After the handover of Hong Kong to the People's Republic of China in 1997, the House became a reception for ceremonies (such as the conferring of Honours and formal banquets).
+After the transfer of sovereignty over Hong Kong to the People's Republic of China in 1997, the House became a reception for ceremonies (such as the conferring of Honours and formal banquets).
 Tung Chee Hwa, the first chief executive, did not reside in Government House but rather at Grenville House.

 During 1997 to 2005, a bonsai gallery was introduced in the Veranda.

 Donald Tsang, the second Chief Executive, moved into Government House in January 2006, following extensive renovations.
 The Standard criticised that the renovation cost was estimated at HK$14.5 million, including a sum of HK$300,000 allocated to a new fish pond designed to accommodate Tsang's collection of koi.

 During 2005 to 2012, an outdoor fish pond was added in the back garden.

-During 2012 to 2017, three-bin composting system was added in the back garden.
+During 2012 to 2017, a three-bin composting system was added in the back garden.

-In 2017, one of the tennis courts was converted into a Landscaped Area.
+In 2017, one of the tennis courts was converted into a landscaped area.

-In 2022, HK$2.8 million was spent to renovate the house, before John Lee moved in.
+In 2022, HK$2.8 million was spent to renovate the house, before the fifth Chief Executive John Lee moved in.